 We do “participate” with some insurances and the participation varies by location.
 For specific information on your plan, please call the office.

-Dental Insurance plans in which we are a participating provider are:
+Dental Insurance plans in which we are a participating provider are listed below.
+All providers below are accepted at the Dansville Location only unless otherwise noted.

 - Aetna PPO policies